What is Predictive Analytics?

 You’ll be working with big data, and possibly even real time streaming data, so you’ll need to find the right tools.
 As stated above, cloud data warehouses can now cost effectively bring the storage, power, and speed you need.

 4. Develop and validate your model.
 The next stage involves building, training, evaluating and deploying your predictive model.
 There are two ways you can go about this.
 You can find and hire a data scientist to develop a model or you can use an AutoML tool to develop one yourself.
 Explainable AI techniques and processes will help you understand the rationale behind the output of your model.
 Also, there are two main types of algorithmic models–classification and regression–which we describe in the next section.
-These algorithms ultimately place a numerical value, weight, or score on the likelihood of a particular event happening in the future.
+These algorithms ultimately place a numerical value, weight, or score on the likelihood of a particular future event.
 You’ll need to test and refine your model multiple times to come up with the best performer, the model which generates predictions that meet what you would expect.

 5. Deploy your model.
 Finally, you can put your model to work on your chosen dataset.
 You can use the results as a one-time or ongoing decision making or you can automate actions by integrating the output into other systems.
 Ideally, your model should automatically adjust as new data is added over time as this will improve the accuracy of the predictions.